richasardana/richasardana.github.io/news/_posts/2022-04-11-welcome-sumanth.md

 category: news
 tags: []
 ---
-Sumanth joins the lab as our first EVER (and brave) postdoc!
+Sumanth joins as the lab's first brave postdoc!
 Welcome to the group, Sumanth!